 What is Pressure Surge or Water Hammer?

-Pressure Surge is a pressure wave that is caused by the kinetic energy of the moving fluid when there is a sudden change in flow velocity.
-Due to instantaneous conversion of momentum to pressure when flowing liquid stopped quickly this sudden increase or surge of pressure is experienced.
-Pressure surge is popularly known as Water Hammer or Fluid Hammer or Hydraulic Surge.
+A pressure surge is a pressure wave that is caused by the kinetic energy of the moving fluid when there is a sudden change in flow velocity.
+Due to the instantaneous conversion of momentum to pressure when flowing liquid stopped quickly this sudden increase or surge of pressure is experienced.
+Pressure surge is popularly known as Water Hammer, Fluid Hammer, or Hydraulic Surge.

 What Can Cause Pressure Surge?

 Pressure Surge or the sudden change in velocity and or pressure can arise due to various reasons.
 Hydraulic transients occur at changes in flow in piping/pipelines and this could be due to the:

 - Pump start & stop, specifically due to load shedding or sudden power failure